Cooking On The Ranch

 • Bake 350 degrees for 30 minutes.

-• This is a meatball recipe dense enough to hold up in a long simmer in your favorite Italian sauce, like this Rustic Marinara Sauce.
+• This is a meatball recipe dense enough to hold up in a long simmer in your favorite Italian sauce.
 Simmer in sauce for at least 30 minutes and serve with spaghetti noodles.

 Notes